 Rust-Oleum was founded in 1921, making the company 100 years old as of 2021.
 It started when a sea captain named Robert Fergusson noticed that when he applied fish oil to his ship’s metal deck, the deck didn’t rust.
 From there, Captain Fergusson worked closely with a chemist to develop one of the first rust-preventive paints in the world.

-And like most paint companies, Rustoleum has developed their own brand of chalk-style paint, simply known as Chalked.
+And like most paint companies, Rustoleum has developed its own brand of chalk-style paint, simply known as Chalked.

 Chalked is low-odor and safe to use on practically any surface.
-Like Annie Sloan, it is water-based, so it cleans up well with soap and water.
+Like Annie Sloan, it is water-based, so it cleans up nicely with soap and water.

 Why Do People Use Chalk Paint?

 Chalk paint has grown in popularity ever since it first became available in the 90s.
 Part of the reason for its popularity is its versatility.
 All chalk paint, including Rustoleum Chalked, is easy to use and requires minimal prep work before use.
 Chalk paint can be used to cover nearly any surface that paint will adhere to, and, in most instances, all you need to do is clean the surface prior to use.